bjoukovs/BLACnet/README.md

 1) Clone this repository

-2) To test the networks, please download the "checkpoints" directory and "feature_extraction" directory from the following drive: https://drive.google.com/drive/folders/1d5ZM1d0MI_Ymnf4n-qKNjP-Rkf0H5LaL?usp=sharing and extract the zip files contained in these folders
+2) To test the networks, please download the "checkpoints" directory and "feature_extraction" directory from the following drive: https://drive.google.com/drive/folders/1d5ZM1d0MI_Ymnf4n-qKNjP-Rkf0H5LaL?usp=sharing and extract the zip files contained in these folders.
+The path should match the google drive directory name, i.e., the content of "feature_extraction/features.zip" should be extracted to make a directly in the "feature_extraction" folder.

 3) Run <code>test.py</code> by selecting the desired configuration in the python script